angloeastern/backend-code-challenge/README.md

 ## Deliverable

-Create github repo and share the link with us via e-mail.
+Create a github repo and share the link with us via e-mail.

 ## What are we looking for?

+Following aspects will be taken into the consideration while evaluating the solution.

 * Code quality and testing
 * Code structure